ImanNoferesti/TensorFlow_DeepDive/README.md

-# Deep Learning Tutorials 🧠💻
+# Deep Learning 🧠💻

 Welcome to my deep learning journey!
-This repository contains tutorials, projects, and notes as I delve into various advanced topics in deep learning using TensorFlow and related tools.
+This repository contains my notes and projects as I delve into various advanced topics in deep learning using TensorFlow and related tools.
 The content is organized to showcase the knowledge and skills I’ve developed in a structured manner.

 ## 📚 Table of Contents